 And don’t forget about fees.
 If you drive your own car, daily self-parking fees at various hotels and casinos range from $8 to $35 per night.
 Expect valet parking to set you back anywhere from $15 to $45 per night.
 Resort fees ($7 to $45 per night) may also be added to your hotel bills.

+Now you know roughly how much money to take to Vegas.
 Costs range far and wide in Las Vegas.
 While you can plan a relatively frugal trip to Sin City, you could also live your trip to the fullest.
 How much money should you bring to Vegas?
 The best thing you can do is to plan your itinerary first.
 Then you’ll have a good idea of how much money you’ll need.